paritytech/parity-bridges-ui/README.md

 ## Running the bridge

-Please refeer to this section of the bridges project to run the bridge locally: [running-the-bridge](https://github.com/paritytech/parity-bridges-common#running-the-bridge)
+Please refer to this section of the Bridges project to run the bridge locally: [running-the-bridge](https://github.com/paritytech/parity-bridges-common#running-the-bridge)

 ## Development